JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 “Let’s try this one?”
 Marc said as Andrew climbed over the terrace fence and slowly tried to slide open a screen door.

 “Why are you doing that?”
-I asked as the screen door cracked open, Marc joined Andrew and both laughed creepilly as they looked at me and looked inside.
+I asked as the screen door cracked open, Marc joined Andrew and both laughed creepily as they looked at me and looked inside.

 “Come on in Jack.
 Don’t worry.”
-Andrew wispered as I slowly backed off, but veered to the side to look into the window they peered into.
+Andrew whispered as I slowly backed off, but veered to the side to look into the window they peered into.

 The window was open and the screen was down.
-A white curtain flutrered a bit in the sea shore breeze.
+A white curtain fluttered a bit in the sea shore breeze.
 All I could see was a woman sleeping on a bed, and the shadows of what I assume were Andrew and Marc coming down a hallway near the room.

 I backed away, and walked back towards the ladder, down onto the street and jaywalked in a sprint back to my home.